A jolly holiday in Minneapolis

 Trip Tips: Christmas in downtown Minneapolis

-In the former Dayton's building on Nicollet, there's a Makers' Market with local vendors, and the holiday windows returned in 2021.
+In the former Dayton's building on Nicollet, there's a Makers' Market with local vendors.

 On the river side of downtown, the Guthrie Theater 's annual production of "A Christmas Carol" runs from mid-November through December.

 On the south edge of downtown, Orchestra Hall offers holiday-themed concerts as well as Minnesota Orchestra classical concerts.

 Buying tickets: To avoid a hefty per-ticket fee, buy tickets in person at the State Theatre, box office for Hennepin Avenue theaters.